In this article...

-Social CRM combines the capabilities of social media management with traditional customer relationship management (CRM) software to help brands better engage their customers.
-The movement started with web-based clipping services in public relations departments, but these small teams using primitive techniques quickly proved an inadequate match for the velocity of modern social communication.
-This evident need led to the startup of standalone social analytics tools, and the rapid fusion of social and business processes triggered a flurry of social acquisitions by major CRM vendors like Salesforce and Oracle in 2012 and 2013.1 Some firms have predicted the overall market will be worth as much as $9 billion by 2018.2
+These technologies started as web-based clipping services for public relations departments, but these primitive techniques quickly proved an inadequate match for the velocity of modern social communication.
+This evident need led to the startup of standalone social analytics tools.
+The rapid fusion of social media data and business processes triggered a flurry of social acquisitions by major CRM vendors like Salesforce and Oracle in 2012 and 2013.
+As a result of these big names moving into the social CRM sphere, even smaller and niche vendors have adopted the tools.

 Although vendors and thought leaders have made great strides in defining and standardizing social CRM software, there is still a lot of confusion about available products and features.
-This guide will help you better understand the capabilities of social CRM, how it can benefit your company, and how to choose the best Social CRM solution.
+This guide will help you better understand the capabilities of social CRM, how it can benefit your company, and how to choose the best social CRM solution.

-Some full-featured CRM platforms with built-in social functions and data, such as Nimble’s “intelligent relationship platform.”
-In other cases, a business can piece together a solution by selecting a standalone social management tool (like Hootsuite or Sprout Social) that integrates with their existing CRM.
+Some full-featured CRM platforms have built-in social functions and data, such as Nimble’s “intelligent relationship platform.”
+In other cases, a business can piece together a solution by selecting a standalone social management tool like Hootsuite or Sprout Social that integrates with their existing CRM.